JAGFx/ets2-dashboard-skin/doc/KNOW_ISSUES.md

 - Wrong timestamp for job delivery time (and remaining delivery time) on World of Trucks
     - Cause: The timestamp provider by the API was wrong.
 And then, the estimated remaining delivery time was wrong too
     - Solution: Nothing yet
+- App crash or the updating of data was not fluent
+    - No solution yet

 ---
 ↩️ [Home](../README.md)